 UX and UI are both needed for a product or website.
 When a product looks good but badly used, there is a good UI design, but there is a lack of UX design.
 When, however, there is a good product that is terribly ugly, it’s a good UX and a bad UI.
 Both should, therefore, be monitored to create an optimum user experience.

 Good UX design is a great and permanent task.
 There are common best practices, but the real solution is only possible by doing your homework and making decisions based on data and user feedback.
 Using exit-intent pop-ups is a user-friendly way of promoting your goods and services as they can lead to better conversion rates.
 Web analytics tools such as click heatmaps or mouse movement tracking can help you design your promotions.
-If you know what your potential customers focus on and what your visitors are ignoring, then it becomes clear what, and how you need to promote.
-If you know where and when to apply instant feedbacks you will reduce the chance of hesitation during the shopping process.
+If you know what your potential customers focus on and what your visitors are ignoring, then it becomes clear what and how you need to promote.
+If you know where and when to apply instant feedback, you will reduce the chance of hesitation during the shopping process.
 Good UX gives the buyer the best experience, so he or she will choose you in the future.
 Problems like returns and refunds should not be unexpected and need to be managed.

 “Trust builds over years, but it can be lost in a few moments.”